alisoliman/workshop-agents-langchain/README.md

-# elements-cloud-workshop
+# Agents Workshop

 ## Getting started

-Repository for creating a custom workshop for Elements Cloud.
+Repository for creating a custom workshop

 Focusing on trying out Agents with Bedrock and general knowledge about Bedrock